Facundo Pieres: Accomplishments

 He was promoted to handicap 10 at age 18.

 In June, 2019, Pieres broke royal protocol as he was presented the winner’s trophy at the Cartier Polo Cup in Windsor Great Park, Berkshire.
 Pieres placed a hand on the top of the Queen’s back and again on her shoulder as Her Majesty presented him with the 'most valuable player' award.

+Pieres won back to back titles of the Argentino Abierto de Polo in 2023 and 2024 with La Natividad team.